 "Can you live as we do?"
 Sayeed asked me.

 We were standing on the rooftop of his family home in Hebron, the largest city in the West Bank.
-The house, in the old city, is several stories of lovely stone, its narrow rooms tucked away up spiral staircases.
+The house, in the Old City, is several stories of lovely stone, its narrow rooms tucked away up spiral staircases.
 Less picturesque is the watchtower installed by the Israel Defense Forces on an adjoining section of roof.

 The army does not permit the 25-year-old to lock his doors, and when soldiers use the watchtower during the day, they lock Sayeed's family in their rooms.
 His home, like many others in the area, is subject to frequent night raids in the name of security—in other words, investigation accusations of rock-throwing or other terroristic actions.
 (Throwing a stone at a moving vehicle is now punishable by up to 20 years in prison thanks to a new law that has been derided by its critics as racist against Palestinians.)
 Sayeed told me he'd been arrested many times; he lifted up his pant leg to show me scars he said came form beatings at the hands of the authorities.

-Then there are the settlers, Jews who have moved onto land in the West Bank—Palestinian land, land which Israel does not have a recognized right to.
+Then there are the settlers, Jews who have moved onto land in the West Bank—Palestinian land, land that Israel does not have a recognized right to.
 These settlers have been consistently supported by the Israeli government, despite condemnations from other nations, and despite the settlers frequently committing acts of violence against the Palestinians whose land they occupy.
-Some settlers are drawn by the lower tax rates and government subsidies enjoyed by those living outside of Israel's 1987 borders.
-But others, like many of those in Hebron, subscribe to a belief that God granted all of _Eretz Israel—_a geographic area including the West Bank—to the Jews.
+Some settlers are drawn by the lower tax rates and government subsidies enjoyed by those living outside of Israel's 1967 borders.
+But others, like many of those in Hebron, subscribe to a belief that God granted all of Eretz Israel—a geographic area including the West Bank—to the Jews.

-The Israelis who have encamped in the old city have gone so far to build atop existing structures, so that the modern architecture crushes the past.
+The Israelis who have encamped in the Old City have gone so far to build atop existing structures, so that the modern architecture crushes the past.
 In Sayeed's case, settlers built a new wing fused onto his home.
 According to Sayeed, they cross over the adjoined rooftop and sometimes throw trash in his water tanks.
 In 2007, he claimed, they broke into one of his rooms and threw in a Molotov cocktail, an apparent attempt to drive the family from their home.
 Sayeed's kid brother took me down to the room, where the floor and walls were still scorched black.

 On the roof I paused, considering Sayeed's question.
 "No," I answered, honestly.